Getting enough of the “sunshine vitamin”, or vitamin D, can prove to be a challenge as the days get shorter and we see less sunlight.

 - Inflammation and swelling

-To prevent those symptoms and ensure that you and your family get enough of this vital nutrient as the seasons change, follow these four simple tips for absorbing vitamin D:
+To prevent those symptoms and ensure that you and your family get enough of this vital nutrient as the seasons change, follow these simple tips for absorbing vitamin D:

 Don’t let the colder temperatures be your excuse for not getting any sun.
 Talk a walk on your lunch or play outside with your kids.
 If you’re able, plan a family vacation in a warmer climate to really get some sun this winter.